Are you just starting on your Forex trading journey?

 On the other hand, markets can often move against all logic for months at a time – if you stubbornly keep trying to trade your sound logic in a market like this, you will only last so long.

 Another issue is that fundamental trading is not really standalone, especially not on shorter horizons, if your buying data beats at the top when the market is overbought and selling misses at the lows when it’s due for a bounce, you probably would have been better off tossing a coin.

 |Trade with confidence||Counter-logic moves|

 |Big sustained moves||Short term relies on techs|

 Efficient markets require perfect knowledge.

-We’ve never met a successful trader who completely ignores technicals.
+We’ve never met a successful trader who completely ignores technical trading.

-We’ve also never met a successful trader who completely ignores the fundamentals.
+We’ve also never met a successful trader who completely ignores the fundamental trading.